kredati/cin301y22/syllabus.md

 #### Tutorial citizenship
 Tutorial citizenship comprises two sets of activities.
 It is different than the "participation" mark you may be used to.
 The two activities are as follows:

 **Questions.** Each week, the first 5–10 minutes of tutorials (see more on tutorial formats elsewhere) will be dedicated to collecting student questions.
-There are 22 normal tutorials throughout the year.
+There are 18 normal tutorials throughout the year.
 Each tutorial is an opportunity to ask a question.
 The questions collected at the beginning of each tutorial will be the agenda for the tutorial.

 **Group notes.** Every tutorial session will also have a collaboratively authored group notes document, hosted on Google Docs.
-Students can collect citizenship credit for contributing (in a significant way) to the group notes.
+Students can collect citizenship credit for contributing (in a significant way) to the group notes, *within one week of a tutorial.*

+Please note that you are required to have a Google account for group notes.
+I'm sorry; Google is evil.
+(But the Quercus functionality for collaborative editing of documents is broken, at least for me.)

 At the end of the year, your TA will tally the number of questions each student has asked, and the number of group notes to which each student has contributed.
 Each question or contribution to group notes will count as a "chit."
-Each chit is worth 7 points (although the maximum citizenship score a student may receive is, naturally, 100; you'll get full marks with 15 chits).
+Each chit is worth 7 points (although the maximum citizenship score a student may receive is, naturally, 100; you'll get full marks with 15 chits, out of a possible total of 36 chits).

 Note that both tutorial citizenship marks require attendance at tutorial to complete.
 That is by design.